hossainemruz/notebook/English/words.md

 Prevent from growing or developing properly.
 **Example:**

+1. We stunt our growth when we ignore disconfirming evidence or distort evidence in order to make it assimilate with our existing knowledge.

-1. Some weeds(আগাছা) produce chemicals that stunt the plant's growth.
+2. Some weeds(আগাছা) produce chemicals that stunt the plant's growth.

-2. The recovery of our industries is stunted by lack of funds.
+3. The recovery of our industries is stunted by lack of funds.

-3. Her growth had been stunted by a childhood disease.
+4. Her growth had been stunted by a childhood disease.

 **Meaning-2:**
 An action displaying spectacular skill and daring.